metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 * Metalama types: <xref:Metalama.Framework.Code.IRef`1>, <xref:Metalama.Framework.Code.SerializableDeclarationId>, <xref:Metalama.Framework.Code.SerializableTypeId>, <xref:Metalama.Framework.Code.TypedConstant>, <xref:Metalama.Framework.Options.IncrementalKeyedCollection`2>, <xref:Metalama.Framework.Options.IncrementalHashSet`1>.

 > [!WARNING]
 > Code model declarations (<xref:Metalama.Framework.Code.IDeclaration>) and types (<xref:Metalama.Framework.Code.IType>) are, by design, _NOT_ serializable.
 If you want to serialize a declaration, you must serialize a _reference_ to it, obtained through the <xref:Metalama.Framework.Code.IDeclaration.ToRef*> method.
-The deserialized reference must then be resolved in its new context using the <xref:Metalama.Framework.Code.IRef`1.GetTarget*?text=IRef.GetTarget> method.
+The deserialized reference must then be resolved in its new context using the <xref:Metalama.Framework.Code.RefExtensions.GetTarget*?text=IRef.GetTarget> extension method.

 ## Custom serializable types